Employee Scheduling: The Complete Guide for Small Teams

 Founder of Turnozo

-- The average manager spends 3.14 hours per week on scheduling alone
+- The average manager spends 3.14 hours per week on scheduling alone.
+That's 163 hours per year.

-- Employee no-shows cost businesses $3,600 per hourly worker per year
+- Employee no-shows cost $3,600 per hourly worker per year.
+Most are preventable with better scheduling practices.

 When scheduling works, people show up.
-When it doesn't, your best employees quit first.
+When it doesn't, your best employees quit first because they have options.

 Types of work schedules